spectrocloud/librarium/docs/docs-content/clusters/cluster-management/taints.md

 ---
 sidebar_label: "Node Labels and Taints"
-title: "Labels and Taints"
+title: "Node Labels and Taints"
 description: "Learn how to apply labels and taints to nodes in a cluster, and how to specify Namespace labels and annotations to Add-on packs and packs for Container Storage Interface (CSI) and Container Network Interface (CNI) drivers."
 hide_table_of_contents: false
 sidebar_position: 100
+tags: ["clusters", "cluster management"]
 ---

-# Taints
+## Taints

 Node affinity is a property of Pods that attracts them to a set of nodes (either as a preference or a hard requirement.
 Taints are the opposite -- they allow a node to repel a set of pods.